-2. Access to Court Records for Matters under the Youth Criminal Justice Act
+2. Access to Court Records for Youth Court Matters

 2.1 The Youth Criminal Justice Act (YCJA) contains both a publication ban and a ban on disclosure of information contained in a record that would identify a young person dealt with under the Act (s.
 118).
 That section provides as follows: